metasv/metasv-mvc-sdk-java/docs/TxApi.md

 ## txBroadcastBatchPost

-> List&lt;BroadcastResult&gt; txBroadcastBatchPost(txRaw)
+> BatchBroadcastResult txBroadcastBatchPost(txRaw)

 Broadcast a batch of tx to metasv fullnode.
-The tx will be processed one by one.
+This endpoint use rpc sendrawtransactions.

 This api will broadcast to metasv fullnode directly.